Sedation Dentistry Services That Fit You

 During your first appointment, the dentist will gather a complete health history, evaluate your needs, perform a preliminary oral exam, and explain the recommended procedures.

-It’s critical to tell your dentist about all medications and supplements you take so they can check for any potential drug interactions with the sedation medications.
+It’s critical to tell your dentist about all medications and supplements you take so he or she can check for any potential drug interactions with the sedation medications.
 Safety always comes first.
 Your dentist will have you fill out paperwork giving your consent for treatment, answer any questions, and issue pre-appointment instructions and/or medications.
 He or she may also contact your doctor(s) to ensure that you’re a good candidate for the type of treatment being proposed.

 What will my actual treatment appointment be like?